karimarttila/karimarttila.github.io/_posts/2018-11-01-java-man-converts-to-python.md

 ![](/img/2018-11-01-java-man-converts-to-python_img_2.png)

 It's pretty obvious that Clojure and Java lose the contest because of the loading of JVM.
 But I was surprised that Python runs the tests that fast.

+For Clojure, the situation is actually not bad as it seems regarding this table.
+In Clojure you start the REPL once (and you pay the JVM boot time only then), and then you run the unit tests in your editor in that REPL (very fast).

 ### Python REPL